meacoding/techdegree-project-2/README.md

 Front-End Web Development

-Tests skills on responsive design and ability create a website from a mockup.
+Tests skills on responsive design and ability to create a website from a mockup.

 Mockup and images provided.